Sezguin/quick-draw/README.md

-# quick-draw
+# Quick Draw
 A 2D quick draw game created in Unreal Engine.

+## What's all this then?

+Just a very, very simple video game designed to test your reaction times.
+That's about it really.